riceissa/issarice.com/drafts/conflicting-intuitions-about-better-communication.md

 particular incentives, not necessarily extremes, and hope to construct other institutions with different incentives to see what comes out of them?

+This is one reason to be skeptical about lists of "five best books" and so
+forth: they promote having the same background, with the same sets of biases, priming people to look at things the same way, and so forth.

 [Wei Dai](https://agentfoundations.org/item?id=1636):

 > I'm envisioning that in the future there will also be systems where you can